Imaging electron angular distributions to assess a full-power petawatt-class laser focus: Introduction

 Figure \ref{subfig:IP_schematic} shows the experimental schematic of nascent electrons being ejected into a bivariate ($\theta$ and $\phi$) angular distribution (BiAD) that we measured using image plates.
 In distinction to previous studies, to the best of our knowledge, this is the first experiment to capture two-dimensional images (all $\phi$) of electrons, which reveals new information about the laser focus.
 The BiAD measurements were taken under paraxial conditions that allowed us to test the validity of the plane-wave parameterization discussed below.
 Our measurements were done at pressures between $10^{-5}$ to $10^{-4}$ mbar.
-In this range, the image plates required $\approx 100$ laser shots; we demonstrate giving results consistent with the image plates that single-shot capability will be possible at similar pressure levels with scintillation detectors.
+In this range, the image plates required $\approx 100$ laser shots.
+We also made single-shot measurements of the electrons with scintillation detectors.

 This manuscript is organized as follows.
 We provide some background and outline the theory in Sec.~\ref{sec:theory_section}.
 In Sec.~\ref{sec:exp_methods_section}, we describe the experiments.
-We present the results from our analysis of the BiADs in Sec.~\ref{sec:discussion_section}, compare the measured $\tan{\theta}$ vs.~$a_0$ scaling with the theoretical predictions and discuss the limitations of this application for higher intensities.
+We present the results from our analysis of the BiADs in Sec.~\ref{sec:discussion_section}.
+We also compare the measured $\tan{\theta}$ vs.~$a_0$ scaling with the theoretical predictions and discuss the limitations of this application for higher intensities.
 Finally, we present a roadmap for deployment as a tomographical tool and how it might be extended well beyond the current intensity record of $10^{23}\ \mathrm{W/cm^2}$ \cite{yoon_realization_2021}.